alifrb/rick-and-morty/README.md

 # React + Vite

+This a sample project designed and coded by me, Ali Farahbakhsh.

+In this project i used Html, Css, Bootstrap, React. its also completly responsive.

+Take a look at it by clicking on the following link :

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: